TheDhejavu/rqueue/README.md

 A Job queue system in golang that's easier to scale from multiple concurrent workers running within a queue to multiple instances or process of thesame queue.

 E.G
-Process 1 can deploy x Number of instance with x Number of concurrency go workers running.
+Process 1 can deploy x Number of instance with x Number of concurrent workers running.

 ## Queue instance